PoTo: A Hybrid Andersen's Points-to Analysis for Python: Results

 Matching is automatic but some comparisons require manual verification because of rendering of PoTo concrete objects.
 For example, PoTo+'s \python{1970-01-01} matches with DL-ST's \python{datetime.date} type.
 Another example is a match between PoTo+'s \mbox{\python{<function <lambda>}} \python{at 0x109297520>} and Pytype's \python{Callable[[Any],Any]}.

-We are interested in 3 groups of equivalence: total match, partial match, and mismatch. \Figref{fig:equivalence_average} shows this as an average across the 10 Python packages.
-On all Python packages, PoTo+ share the most non-empty keys with Pytype, and has high numbers of total matching.
+We are interested in 3 groups of equivalence: total match, partial match, and mismatch, where partial match is when the two sets of types have non-empty intersection and mismatch is an empty intersection.
+Figure~\ref{fig:equivalence_average} shows these as summation across the 10 Python packages.
+In addition, Figure~\ref{fig:equivalence_average} shows bars with the total number of non-empty keys by PoTo+ next to bars with the total number of non-empty keys by the other technique; for convenience it draws a bar that sums match, partial match and mismatch, i.e., the set of keys for which both techniques report a type.
+On all Python packages, PoTo+ shares the most non-empty keys with Pytype, and has high numbers of total matching.
 DL-ST and DL-ML have some matching and partial matching with our analysis, but also contain many keys that are mismatches.
-This discrepancy is discussed in \Secref{sec:rq3}.
-Note that for the sc2 package, almost all common keys between PoTo+ and DL-ML are mismatches.
-They are simple assignments of class attributes in /sc2/ids/ directory, e.g. \python{NULL = 0}, \python{RADAR25 = 1}, \python{TAUNTB = 2}.
+The discrepancy is discussed in Section~\ref{sec:rq3}.
+For the sc2 package, almost all common keys between PoTo+ and DL-ML are mismatches.
+The mismatches are due to simple assignments of class attributes in /sc2/ids/ directory, e.g. \python{NULL = 0}, \python{RADAR25 = 1}, \python{TAUNTB = 2}.
 Our analysis, Pytype, and DL-DY correctly infer the types as integer, but DL-ML labels all of them as \python{num} which is incorrect as it is not a type.
+There are 3,791 such assignments out of 3,984 common keys between PoTo+ and DL-ML in the sc2 package.
 Lastly, DL-DY has low coverage of types information, and most of them are a total match with our analysis.

+Figure~\ref{fig:equivalence_average} shows that PoTo+ reports a larger number of types compared to the other techniques; for example, for Pytype, there are 29,252 keys for which both report type information (the black bar) and there are 13,016 keys for which PoTo+ reports a type but Pytype does not.
+In contrast there are 7,739 keys for which Pytype reports a type but PoTo+ is empty.
+Appendix~\ref{sec:equivalence_average_all} includes per benchmark versions of this figure.

-\subsection{Correctness (RQ3)}
+\subsubsection{Correctness (RQ3)}

-To carry out the comparison we manually examine a sample of 10 ``not-match'' keys for each package and each pair of comparisons, i.e., PoTo+ vs. Pytype, PoTo+ vs. DL-ST, PoTo+ vs. DL-DY, and PoTo+ vs. DL-ML.
+To carry out the comparison we manually examine a sample of 10 non-match keys for each package and each pair of comparisons, i.e., PoTo+ vs. Pytype, PoTo+ vs. DL-ST, PoTo+ vs. DL-DY, and PoTo+ vs. DL-ML.
 In cases where there are fewer than 10 non-match keys, we exhaustively examine all of them, (e.g., there are only 8 non-matches between PoTo+ and Pytype for pygal, so there are 8 instead of 10 keys for pygal).
 There are only 18 total non-matches keys for PoTo+ vs. DL-DY.
 For the remaining 3 techniques, the total is slightly under 300 samples.
-Results are shown in~\Figref{fig:correctness}.
+Results are shown in Figure~\ref{fig:correctness}.